adsabs/export_service/README.md

 * **/mnras** *MNRAS format*
 * **/soph** *SoPh format*

-Note that for the endpoints /aastex there is an optional parameter `journalmacro` which allows user to decide to keep the journal name, or instead of replacing it by macro if one is available.
-The defualt value is `1` for replace.
+Note that for the endpoints `/aastex` there is an optional parameter `journalformat` which allows user to decide on the format of journal name. `1` indicates to use AASTeX macros if there are any (default), otherwise full journal name is exported. `2` means use journal abbreviations and `3` means use full journal name.

 ###### 3. For the following endpoints output is in xml format:
 * **/dcxml** *Dublin Core XML*